qodo-se/open-pru/README.md

 #### Step 1 : create .project folder inside new_example folder

 This folder contains the following files:

 - project.js : Gets the component properties and component build properties from project_{device}.js file.
 There should only be one project.js file inside .project folder
 - project_{device.js} : Different custom build properties, compiler flags, linker flags etc. depending on the device can be specified in this file.
 These files can be created for different devices, for example, project_am64x.js , project_am243x.js, project_am261x.js, project_am263px.js, project_am263x.js etc.

-Note : project.js file can be used from empty example without any modifications and initial version of project_{device}.js can be copied from empty example and can be modified as per requirements, when new R5F project to be created use project_{device.js} from examples/empty/.project/project_{device.js} and when new PRU project to be created use project_{device.js} from examples/empty/firmware/.project/project_{device.js}
+Note : project.js file can be used from empty example without any modifications and initial version of project_{device}.js can be copied from empty example and can be modified as per requirements, when new R5F project to be created use project_{device.js} from examples/empty/.project/project_{device.js} and when new PRU project to be created use project_{device.js} from examples/empty/firmware/.project/project_{device.js}.
+When planning to create a project for both R5F and PRU, there should be two .project folders: one directly inside the new_example folder and another one level deeper inside the new_example/firmware folder.
+The firmware folder is meant to seperate the PRU project from the R5F project.

 In general, the .project folder inside the new example should look similar to below image